Perdue PFAS problems persist, analysis from John Hopkins professor says

 Brockstedt said that they wish to work with Perdue, not against it.

 “We do not want to put Perdue out of business at all,” he said.
-“But just because you are a big part of the community, just because you’re a big employer in the community, just because your family’s been around the community for a long time, does not mean that you have free reign to contaminate the community.”
+“But just because you are a big part of the community, just because you’re a big employer in the community, just because your family’s been around the community for a long time, does not mean that you have free rein to contaminate the community.”